-statusInformation = -- errorIndication or success -- error counter OID and

--- value if error processIncomingMsg( IN messageProcessingModel -- SNMPv3 Message Processing Model IN expectResponse -- TRUE or FALSE IN maxMessageSize -- of the sending SNMP entity IN securityParameters -- for the received message IN securityModel -- for the received message IN securityLevel -- Level of Security IN wholeMsg -- as received on the wire IN wholeMsg -- as received on the wire IN wholeMsgLength -- length as received on the wire OUT securityEngineID -- authoritative SNMP entity OUT securityName -- identification of the principal OUT scopedPDU, -- message (plaintext) payload OUT maxSizeResponseScopedPDU -- maximum size of Response PDU OUT securityStateReference -- reference to security state -- information, needed for -- response msgVersion, msgID, securityLevel, msgFlags, msgMaxSize, securityModel, maxSizeResponseScopedPDU, securityStateReference
+statusInformation = errorIndication or success error counter OID and value if error processIncomingMsg( IN messageProcessingModel SNMPv3 Message Processing Model IN maxMessageSize of the sending SNMP entity IN securityParameters for the received message IN securityModel for the received message IN securityLevel Level of Security IN wholeMsg as received on the wire IN wholeMsgLength length as received on the wire OUT securityEngineID authoritative SNMP entity OUT securityName identification of the principal OUT scopedPDU, message (plaintext) payload OUT maxSizeResponseScopedPDU maximum size sender can accept OUT securityStateReference reference to security state ) information, needed for response a) If statusInformation contains values for an OID/value pair, then generation of a Report PDU is attempted (see step 3 in section 7.1).

-If an errorIndication is returned by the security module, then
+If an errorIndication is returned by the security module, then:

-- a) If statusInformation contains values for an OID/value pair, then a Report PDU is generated. - 1) If the scopedPDU has been returned from ProcessIncomingMsg then determine contextEngineID, contextName, and PDU. - 2) Information about the message is cached and a stateReference is created (implementation-specific).
+- 1) If the scopedPDU has been returned from processIncomingMsg, then determine contextEngineID, contextName, and PDU. - 2) Information about the message is cached and a stateReference is created (implementation-specific).
 Information to be cached includes the values of: